 - 10:00-11:30am, "Disaster Response On and Off Campus: Current Status and Future Needs"

-- Kripa Dongol (Dartmouth Class of 2015), Human Development Fellow at the Dickey Center and member of Dartmouth-for-Nepal
+- Kripa Dongol (D'15), Human Development Fellow, Dickey Center, member of Dartmouth-for-Nepal

-- Kathyrn March, Professor of Anthropology at Cornell University
+- Kathyrn March, Professor of Anthropology, Cornell University

-- Ashish Khemka, Graduate Student in Political Science at Sam Houston State University
+- Ashish Khemka, Graduate Student in Political Science, Sam Houston State University

 - Prithul Kharki, Colby-Sawyer College